 Upon turning this placement on, all other placements are removed.

-Within the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined., you also must select your Facebook page.
+Within the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined.
+More, you also must select your Facebook page.
 Don’t forget to do this!

 Another difference you’ll notice is under “Audiences” within Custom Audiences…

-The only audience you can target is people who have messaged your page before.
+The only This is the group of people who can potentially see your ads.
+You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
+More you can target is people who have messaged your page before.
 This is one of the audiences you can create within Page Engagement Custom Audiences.

 If you’ve created one of these audiences before, it will appear when clicking into the Custom Audiences text box.